Skip to Content

 Lawyers are expected to use their best endeavours to complete legal work as soon as reasonably possible.
 While delays of a few weeks may be unavoidable in every day practise, delays extending into months without any work being completed to progress files can constitute a breach of professional standards.

-Similarly where the client has transferred their matter to the care of a new lawyer, client documents should be forwarded to the new lawyer promptly.
-Serious delays in providing the file to the client such as those seen in LSC v Horsley can result in disciplinary action.
+Similarly, where the client has transferred their matter to the care of a new lawyer, client documents should be forwarded to the new lawyer promptly.
+Serious delays in providing the file to the client such as those seen in Legal Services Commissioner v Horsley (Legal Practice) [2008] VCAT 686 can result in serious disciplinary action.

 Trust monies owed to a client must be forwarded on to the client promptly when they become payable.
 Lawyers who fail to deliver trust monies without a reasonable excuse may be guilty of an offence.

-There are several cases (for example LSC v Mingos and LSC v Chadwick) where lawyers have held on to their clients’ trust monies for an extended period with no reasonable explanation for the delay.
-In these examples the lawyers have been found guilty of professional misconduct and have been reprimanded.
+There are several cases where lawyers have held on to their clients’ trust monies for an extended period with no reasonable explanation for the delay.
+For example, in the matter of Legal Services Commissioner v Mingos (Legal Practice) [2013] VCAT 173 the lawyer was found guilty of professional misconduct and reprimanded for this type of conduct.

 The Commissioner regularly receives complaints about lawyers who fail to respond to phone calls and emails, or who cancel meetings with little or no notice.
 Often such situations are unavoidable, especially for lawyers in a busy practice; however the impact on clients of communication delays and abrupt changes of plans should be acknowledged by the lawyer.
-Even if the lawyer is not at fault delays and cancellations can cause clients significant distress and do not help foster a positive client-lawyer relationship.
+Even if the lawyer is not at fault, delays and cancellations can cause clients significant distress.

 It is incumbent on lawyers to manage their clients’ expectations.
 Clear communication at the outset is essential to helping the client to understand a lawyer’s capacity to respond to client demands.
 With some clients this information may need to be reiterated throughout the duration of the matter.

 All due care should be taken to ensure clients remain well informed as to the progress of their matters.
 Regular updates by email or telephone can offer the client reassurance without consuming too much of the lawyer’s time.
-This in turn can help reduce the possibility of complaints.
+This in turn can ameliorate the risk of complaints.

 Lawyers have an obligation to provide clear and timely advice to their clients.
-Repeated and extended communication delays fall short of the standard of competence and diligence expected of lawyers.
-Such conduct can bring the profession into disrepute.
-Disciplinary sanctions may apply in cases of significantly delayed communication, as in LSC v Battiato and LSC v Morgan.
+Repeated and extended communication delays my Such conduct can bring the profession into disrepute.
+Disciplinary sanctions may apply in cases of significantly delayed communication.

-The Commissioner has the power to require lawyers to provide a full written explanation of their conduct or any other information or documents that may be required to assist in the investigation of a complaint.
-A failure to comply within a reasonable timeframe is a serious breach of a lawyer’s professional obligations and disciplinary action can result, as was the case in LSC v McAuley.
+The Commissioner has the power under the Uniform Law to require lawyers to provide a full written explanation of their conduct or any other information or documents that may be required to assist in the investigation of a complaint.
+A failure to comply within a reasonable timeframe is a serious breach of a lawyer’s professional obligations and disciplinary action can result, as was the case in Legal Services Commissioner v McAuley (Legal Practice) [2012] VCAT 159.

 Reasonable opportunities will be given to provide the information required before the Commissioner will consider initiating disciplinary action.
-If the lawyer continues to fail to meet requests (see LSC v Shaba), or provides only part of the information or material requested, disciplinary action will usually be taken.
+If the lawyer continues to fail to meet requests (see Legal Services Commissioner v Shaba [2014] VCAT 256), or provides only part of the information or material requested, disciplinary action will usually be taken.

 The Legal Profession Uniform Law also allows the Commissioner to recommend to the Victorian Legal Services Board that a practitioner’s practising certificate be suspended while a failure to comply with a request continues.